sudoankit/sudoankit.github.io/_posts/2018-01-01-geometry-lagrange-multiplier.md

 <hr>

-References include <font color="blue">my father's lecture notes on numerical methods and FEM at NITC (riverbed) </font>, <a href="https://en.wikipedia.org/wiki/Lagrange_multiplier">Wikipedia</a>, <a href="https://math.stackexchange.com">math.stackexchange</a>, <a href="https://www.microsoft.com/en-us/research/people/cmbishop/">Pattern Recognition and Machine Learning, Bishop</a> and <a href="https://ocw.mit.edu/courses/mathematics/18-02-multivariable-calculus-fall-2007/video-lectures/lecture-13-lagrange-multipliers/">MIT OWC Multivariable Calculus. (necklace intuition)</a>
+References include my father's lecture notes on numerical methods and FEM at NITC (riverbed), <a href="https://en.wikipedia.org/wiki/Lagrange_multiplier">Wikipedia</a>, <a href="https://math.stackexchange.com">math.stackexchange</a>, <a href="https://www.microsoft.com/en-us/research/people/cmbishop/">Pattern Recognition and Machine Learning, Bishop</a> and <a href="https://ocw.mit.edu/courses/mathematics/18-02-multivariable-calculus-fall-2007/video-lectures/lecture-13-lagrange-multipliers/">MIT OWC Multivariable Calculus. (necklace intuition)</a>

 All images are mine and are licensed under CC-BY-4.0.
-Softwares used include MATLAB, OSX Grapher, Preview.app and Adobe illustrator.
+Softwares used include MATLAB, OSX Grapher and Adobe Illustrator.
 <hr>

 I hope you had as much fun reading than I had writing this up!